ammarhakim/gkyl/README.md

 You must build and install the dependencies yourself, or use existing builds for your system.
 Most supercomputer centers have optimized, pre-built libraries for most dependencies.
-On these systems, you will only need to install LuaJIT yourself, and perhaps Eigen.
+On these systems, you will only need to install LuaJIT yourself.

 Build instructions for dependencies are provided in the build sections below.
 Gkyl depends on the following tools and packages:

-- A C/C++ compiler supporting C++11 extensions.
+- A C/C++ compiler
 - LuaJIT
-- HDF5
 - MPI
-- Eigen

 Optionally, you will need